dnsimple/dnsimple-support/content/articles/manage-caa-record.markdown

 The instructions in this article assume you're familiar with the [CAA record format](/articles/caa-record#record-format) and usage.

 <note>
-CAA records are only supported on the DNSimple primary name servers (ns1.dnsimple.com through ns4.dnsimple.com and ns4.dnsimple-edge.org).
+CAA records are only supported on the [DNSimple name servers](/articles/dnsimple-nameservers).
 We don't support transferring CAA records to secondary name servers.
 </note>